slackorama/sethmason.com/_posts/2012-01-26-python-and-spotify-together-at-last.markdown

 If you want Spotify to use the built-in notifier in Ubuntu, then by all means check out [Spotify-notify](http://code.google.com/p/spotify-notify/).
-It also adds support for tmedia keys.
+It also adds support for media keys.